acdh-oeaw/imprint-service/readme.md

 # imprint service

-service to retrieve acdh-ch imprint text as html or markdown.
+service to retrieve acdh imprint text as html or markdown.

 ## how to use